koushikrai/MedSynk/README.md

-Mini project on emergency medical system made using NextJs, expressJs, nodeJs,MongoDB for database and Google map API
+5th semester Mini project on emergency medical system built using NextJs, expressJs, nodeJs,MongoDB for database and Google map API